galaxyproject/galaxy-hub/src/events/gcc2019/training/index.md

 - Participants should have some experience programming in Python, and maybe a running Docker Galaxy instance on their laptops

-## RNA Workbench

-- *The RNA Workbench:* best practices for RNA and high-throughput sequencing bioinformatics in Galaxy

-**Prerequisites**

-- Introduction to Galaxy.

 ## RNA Folding and Design